talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 I had several issues when handling termination.
 - TKinter overrides the termination handler.
 This could be that Tkinter runs on a new process after initialization, but the termination did not always work.
 The solution for this was that I had to move the initialization of termination handler into the manual interface initialization.
 That seems to work more reliably.
 - This especially became a problem when closing the application because if the user clicks on the x button on the window, the termination handler will be triggered from the tkinter side in which case the termination handler will not be called.
 But if the termination process is subscribed to the window close event, closing via the terminal becomes a problem because the termination handler will to be called twice.
 Termination handler now has a remove method to delete used handlers to fix this problem.
+- The GC accidentally deleted the shared memory used by numpy while the process is still writing into the buffer.
+This is an odd behavior of the numpy's internal optimization and the GC's unfortunate memory management mechanisms.
+This resulted in a segmentation fault in python, and the solution was holding a reference to the shared memory buffer, but not actually do anything else with it.
+While this will seem like a dead code, it is very necessary to prevent GC from accidentally deleting it.

 # Tracker Class